mkkekkonen/TS-Math/react-front/src/md/2_2_3_frictionoblique_en.md

 force.
 The $x$ component of the outside force, on the other hand, moves the object horizontally (if its magnitude is greater than the kinetic friction).

+(On this page, trigonometry is not actually needed, as the $y$ component of the force can be directly read from the vector representing the pulling force.)

 You can input the mass of the object and the friction coefficient below.
 Then you can pull the object by clicking on the canvas.
 Click "Start" to start the simulation.